Henry Wirz: Verdict

-In early November 1865, the Military Commission found Wirz guilty of conspiracy as charged, along with 10 of 13 specifications of acts of personal cruelty, and sentenced him to death.
+In early November 1865, the Military Commission found Wirz guilty of criminal conspiracy as charged, along with 10 of 13 specifications of acts of personal cruelty, and sentenced him to death.
 He was acquitted of specifications 4, 10, and 13.

 In his report on the trial, the Judge Advocate General Joseph Holt, who had prosecuted the Lincoln assassination trials, vilified Wirz and pronounced that "his work of death seems to have been a saturnalia of enjoyment for the prisoner [Wirz], who amid these savage orgies evidenced such exultation and mingled with them such nameless blasphemy and ribald jest, as at times to exhibit him rather as a demon than a man."

 In a letter to U.S. President Andrew Johnson, Wirz asked for clemency, but the letter went unanswered.
 The night before his execution, Louis F. Schade, an attorney working on behalf of Wirz, was told by an emissary from a high Cabinet official that if Wirz implicated Jefferson Davis in the atrocities committed at Andersonville, his sentence would be commuted.
 Allegedly, Schade repeated the offer to Wirz who replied, "Mr. Schade, you know that I have always told you that I do not know anything about Jefferson Davis.
 He had no connection with me as to what was done at Andersonville.
 If I knew anything of him, I would not become a traitor against him, or anybody else, even to save my life."
 The Rev. P. E. Bole received the same visitor and later sent a letter to Jefferson Davis, who included it as well as Wirz's reply to Schade in his book, Andersonville and Other War-Prisons (1890).
 Andersonville quartermaster Richard B. Winder, who was in the prison at the time, also confirmed this episode.